bendulavitch/bendulavitch/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-My name is Ben Dulavitch, and I am a new software developer.
+My name is Ben Dulavitch, and I am a full-stack software developer.